rngKomorebi/daplis-rtp/docs/index.rst

 for LinoSPAD2.

-This document aims to provide complete documentation on the LinoSPAD2 data analysis moduled and a collection of all docstrings from modules and functions.
+This document aims to provide complete documentation on the LinoSPAD2 application along with a collection of all docstrings from modules and functions.

 .. toctree::